 CONTENTS 018 POETRY NEXT

-POETRY: an attempt to communicate concepts using the images of words unconstrained by a grammar
+POETRY: an attempt to record and communicate using the images of words unconstrained by a grammar

 By not being bound by conventional word order, verbal conjugations or clause analysis, and translating 'weed-choked', 'flowers' and ' grass' into 'riotous', 'floreate' and 'verdure', the enthusiastic club member can have material printed in the local gardening magazine that looks and sounds remarkably like what is expected to pass as poetry in literary publications.
-The considerable bulk of written matter that is presented as 'poetry' is at best amusing verse and at worst is nothing more than compostable verbal waste.
+Whilst a considerable portion of written matter that is presented as 'poetry' is quite amusing and entertaining verse, nevertheless from a public point of view, quite a lot is not much more than compostable verbal waste.
 If such a thing as a poem is to be created, then it will have most or all of the properties of any form of art... craftsmanship, simplification, symbolism, and imaginative diversity.

-Poetry is an art form whereby the aspiration of communicating experiences and profound existential insights, is striven towards with optimized language.
+From a cerebral and abstracted perspective, one can outline the sort of ultimate aspirations that 'poetry' might aspire towards.
+It is an art form whereby the aspiration of communicating experiences and profound existential insights, is striven towards with optimized language.
 In its most ambitious form, it is the verbal expression of a cross-fertilization and complexification of conceptual images, which attempts to enhance the imagination and provide a reality perspective which is unique, and not predictable from the separate and individual images.
 Unanticipated associations of words, meticulously sustained aural rhythms, and carefully constructed echoes and resonances, all have the power to surprise and disturb.
-The skill of the poet is to associate concepts that disturb comfortable expectations or illuminate with unimagined perspectives.
+The skill of the 'poet' is to associate concepts that disturb comfortable expectations or illuminate with unimagined perspectives.

 Poetry has its origins in the rubbish of a dreamlike chaos, where ideas and emotions seed word sequence crystals, which are unconstrained by grammar, convention or logic.
 Faceted and polished, the set of linguistic associations is displayed or performed in an attempt to illuminate the mind of the reader or achieve an empathy with ears of the listener.
 The merit or otherwise of a poem resides in its capacity to induce novel and resonant images from diverse perspectives in the minds of a wide spectrum of awarenesses.